-- 3.1 Design and appearance - 3.2 Camden Local Plan Policy D1 (Design) establishes that careful consideration of the characteristics of a site, features of local distinctiveness and the wider context is needed in order to achieve high quality development in Camden which integrates well into its surroundings.
-As such, the Council will require all developments to be of the highest standard of design and to respect the character, setting, form and scale of neighbouring buildings, its contribution to the public realm, and its impact on wider views and vistas. - 3.3 Camden Planning Guidance (CPG) Design in Paragraph 7.37 states that, 'The design of streets, public areas and the spaces between buildings, needs to be accessible, safe and uncluttered'.
+3.1 Design and appearance

-- 3.4 This is supported by Paragraph 4.89 of Camden Local Plan Policy C5 (Safety and security) which states that 'Careful consideration needs to be given to the design and location of any street furniture or equipment in order to ensure that they do not obscure public views or create spaces that would encourage antisocial behaviour'. - 3.5 Section 12 (Achieving well-designed and beautiful places) of the National Planning Policy Framework (NPPF) also recognises the importance of design in managing and improving spaces, including the quality of place.
+- 3.2 Camden Local Plan Policy D1 (Design) establishes that careful consideration of the characteristics of a site, features of local distinctiveness and the wider context is needed in order to achieve high quality development in Camden which integrates well into its surroundings.
+As such, the Council will require all developments to be of the highest standard of design and to respect the character, setting, form and scale of neighbouring buildings, its contribution to the public realm, and its impact on wider views and vistas. - 3.3 Camden Planning Guidance (CPG) Design in Paragraph 7.37 states that, 'The design of streets, public areas and the spaces between buildings, needs to be accessible, safe and uncluttered'. - 3.4 This is supported by Paragraph 4.89 of Camden Local Plan Policy C5 (Safety and security) which states that 'Careful consideration needs to be given to the design and location of any street furniture or equipment in order to ensure that they do not obscure public views or create spaces that would encourage antisocial behaviour'. - 3.5 Section 12 (Achieving well-designed and beautiful places) of the National Planning Policy Framework (NPPF) also recognises the importance of design in managing and improving spaces, including the quality of place.
 The NPPF states that the design of all built form, including street furniture, must be sustainable, functional, visually attractive and welcoming, safe, inclusive and accessible, encourage innovation, be sympathetic to local character and history, and promote health and well-being. - 3.6 In regard to listed buildings/structures and conservation areas in particular, Camden Local Plan Policy D2 (Heritage) confirms that the Council has a proactive approach to conserving designated heritage assets.
-Supported by the Hatton Garden Conservation Area Appraisal and Management Strategy Statement (adopted September 2017), Policy D2 also confirms that the Council will require that all development within conservation areas preserves or, where possible, enhances the character or appearance of the area. - 3.7 In addition, Policy D2 also states that while the setting of a listed building may be limited to its immediate surroundings, it can often extend some distance from it, and as such, the value of a listed building can be greatly diminished if unsympathetic development elsewhere harms its appearance or its harmonious relationship with its surroundings.
-As such, Policy D2 confirms on Page 212 of the Local Plan that the Council will 'resist development that would cause harm to the significance of a listed building through an effect on its setting'. - 3.8 The application site comprises an area of public footway adjacent to no. 133 Clerkenwell Road, on the south side of the road, close to its intersection with Gray's Inn Road and Theobalds Road to the west.
-The immediate buildings adjacent to the application site (including no. 133 Clerkenwell Road) have been demolished and the building site is currently surrounded by a street hoarding along this stretch of pavement.
-The site is located within the Hatton Garden Conservation Area (see Images 3 and 4 below).
+Policy D2 recognises that due to the largely dense urban nature of Camden, the character or appearance of its conservation areas can also be affected by development which is outside of conservation areas, but visible from within them. - 3.7 In addition, Policy D2 also states that while the setting of a listed building may be limited to its immediate surroundings, it can often extend some distance from it, and as such, the value of a listed building can be greatly diminished if unsympathetic development elsewhere harms its appearance or its harmonious relationship with its surroundings.
+As such, Policy D2 confirms on Page 212 of the Local Plan that the Council will 'resist development that would cause harm to the significance of a listed building through an effect on its setting'. - 3.8 The application site comprises an area of the footway adjacent to nos.
+27-28 Chalk Farm Road on the north side of the road.
+Immediately to the north-west is the corner junction with Hartland Road (see Images 3 and 4 below).

-Images 3 & 4 - proposed site location and streetscene (looking east along Clerkenwell Road)
+Images 3 & 4 - proposed site location and streetscene (looking north-west on Chalk Farm Road)